Education sector responses to substance abuse: Selective and indicated prevention

-Mindfulness and stress skills programs as a preventative response to substance use
+Mindfulness and stress skills programs

-Schools are experimenting with Mindfulness programs in classrooms to reduce stress and anxiety of students.
-Yoga and the practice of being present in one’s environment provide a life-long stress reduction tool and improve social, emotional, and physical health.
+Schools are experimenting with mindfulness programs in classrooms to reduce stress and anxiety of students.
+Yoga and the practice of being present in one's environment provide a life-long stress reduction tool and improve social, emotional, and physical health.
 In addition to Yoga and Mindfulness, social emotional learning has been newly introduced into substance use prevention programs, with the goal of increasing self-awareness and reducing risky behaviors associated with substance use.

-Previous drug intervention programs involved “just saying no”, which offers no defense against temptation, other than a strong will to avoid peer pressure.
+Previous drug intervention programs involved "just saying no", which offers no defense against temptation, other than a strong will to avoid peer pressure.
 Mindfulness and other stress-reduction techniques offer a tool that combats the need for drug use by teaching individuals how to process emotions effectively rather than numbing emotions or stress with substances.

 In the United States, acceptance of meditation and yoga programs in public schools is needed, as there is some resistance from parents and those who feel these practices have religious origins, violating religious freedoms provisions under article 1, section 4 of the California Constitution guided under the First Amendment.
 In the case of Sedlock V. Baird, the Appellate court rejected Sedlock's claim of unconstitutional yoga teaching in the district of Encinitas, CA, deeming yoga as non-religious.
 These practices are worth pursuing in the education sector, as there is scientific evidence emerging of the health benefits, along with the argument that any reasonable students would not be swayed for or against religion through these exercises.

 While mediation and yoga may be controversial, there is a strong case for some form of life skills training to strengthen teen's resistance to drug use.
 Mentor programs also act as preventative maintenance in guiding the youth away from maladaptive behaviors.
 A core issue of addiction is that it is often learned behavior from family exposure, and the cycle persists.
 Mentorship programs along with meditation, yoga, and social emotional learning in schools show great promise for breaking the cycle of addiction in families.